All Articles/

 Can Cats Get Heartworm?

-Yes, but it presents differently.
+Yes, cats can get heartworm, but it presents differently.
 Cats are not natural hosts, so most larvae don't survive to adulthood.
-However, even immature worms cause a condition called Heartworm Associated Respiratory Disease (HARD) with symptoms including:
+However, even immature worms can cause Heartworm Associated Respiratory Disease (HARD), with symptoms including:

 • Coughing and asthma-like attacks